Agrippa d'Aubigné: Legacy

 The poet's younger son Theodore d'Aubigné (1613–1670) continued on the d'Aubigné line.

 The members of the d'Aubigné family who remained Protestant eventually emigrated in the late 1680s and avoided the Monarchy's crackdown on Huguenots who remained in France.
 Later, by 1715, many of them had settled near Falls Church, Virginia, and had changed their name to Dabney.

 Since the rediscovery of d'Aubigné and his poetry by the Romantics, the Huguenot soldier-poet has been translated from Middle French to Polish by Nobel Prize-winning poet Wisława Szymborska and has inspired the English-language poet Ezra Pound.

+Charles Baudelaire took an excerpt from Les Tragiques as epigraph to Les Fleurs du mal'.